openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_infer_request.md

 ### Asynchronous mode

-Asynchronous mode can improve overall frame-rate of the application, because rather than wait for inference to complete, the app can continue doing things on the host, while accelerator is busy.
-You can use `ov::InferRequest::start_async` to infer model in asynchronous mode:
+Asynchronous mode can improve application's overall frame-rate, because rather than wait for inference to complete, the app can keep working on the host, while the accelerator is busy.
+You can use `ov::InferRequest::start_async` to infer model in the asynchronous mode:

 @sphinxdirective